nickchase/k0s/docs/k0sctl-install.md

           keyPath: ~/.ssh/id_rsa
     ```

-2. Provide each host with a valid IP address that is reachable by k0sctl, and the connection details for an SSH connection.
+2. Add `controller` and `worker` entries for each node in the cluster, making sure to provide each host with a valid IP address that is reachable by k0sctl, as well as the connection details for an SSH connection.

  **Note**: Refer to the [k0sctl documentation](https://github.com/k0sproject/k0sctl#configuration-file-spec-fields) for k0sctl configuration specifications.